Holographic RG and Exact RG in O(N) Model: ERG

 In the cubic term we need to evaluate the loop diagram in Figure 3, which is done in Appendix \eqref{B}.
 Once again we are interested in the near fixed point behaviour so we use a cutoff scheme that is amenable to analytic evaluation.
 What we need is (assuming symmetry in $x',y',z'$):

 The loop diagram gives rise to the following term in the Wilson action for $\chi$:

-Now $\DD_{hx'y'}\DD_{hx'z'} \DD_{hz'y'}$ for general IR cutoff $\lm$ is complicated.
+Now as mentioned above, $\DD_{hx'y'}\DD_{hx'z'} \DD_{hz'y'}$ for general IR cutoff $\lm$ is complicated.
 It turns out (see below) that we will actually need only the value at $\lm=0$.
 The result, for energies much less than the UV cutoff $\lo$, can be summarized by the following scale invariant term in the action for $\chi$, in momentum space:

 Note that the $\chi$ propagator actually diverges at high momenta, but the interactions go to zero and so the theory is well behaved at high energies.
 One can do a field redefinition to make this manifest but we will not bother about this here.